How pollution affects your skin — and how to repair the damage

 Squalene in our skin acts as an antioxidant, providing extra electrons that can bind with those released by the breakdown of ozone.
 This prevents ozone from causing damage to our bodies at a cellular level.
-However the downside is what this process does to our skin.
+However, this process decreases the amount of squalene in our skin.
 Without squalene, our skin loses hydration and the protective skin barrier is weakened.
 This leads to wrinkles, dryness, and increased infections.

 How to combat pollution damage to skin